TheKikGen/MPC-LiveXplore/imgmaker/readme.md

                 make-mpc | make-force [rootfs file in] [img file out] [version string]

-# mpcimg2 : image maker from MPC and Force from V3.4
+# mpcimg2 : image maker from MPC and Force V3.4

 The image structure is not the same than previous firmware versions.
 This is a C binary tool for Linux and WIN32/WIN64.